Madonna (nickname): Impact

-Terri Rupar from Washington Post asked: does every country have a Madonna?.
-Writer Rodrigo Fresán commented that "we think of the Madonnas to come as we think of science" which is increasingly less fiction.
+Terri Rupar from Washington Post asked: Does every country have a Madonna?.

 On artists' careers

-According to media reports or some artists themselves, a bunch of artists were planned by their managers or record labels to be marketed as a Madonna.
-Is the case attributed to Martika by CBS Records, Byanka from Mexico or La India by Reprise; La India commented that this inspired her to choose her stage name because she avoided that label.
+According to media reports or some artists themselves, a bunch of artists were planned by their managers or record labels to be marketed as a Madonna or an associated style.
+This has been the case with Martika by CBS Records, Byanka from Mexico, and La India by Reprise; La India commented that this inspired her to choose her stage name because she avoided that label.
 Ana Curra also said that her label Hispavox planned to promote her as the "Spanish Madonna".
 Other artists slightly "promoted" as Madonnas, were Natasha Alexandrovna called the "Russian Madonna", and according to Ioannis Polychronakis from Linköping University, Anna Vissi was "loudly promoted as the 'Greek Madonna'".
 In other reports, some artists like Lisa Lisa were "billed" as a Madonna.
-British opera singer Lesley Garrett was promoted by her record company with a "Madonna of the opera stage image"; various outlets like Time magazine compared her with Madonna, and others dubbed her the "Madonna of the opera world".
-On the report of Opera magazine, she once confessed that she planned to "emulate Madonna Ciccone".
+British opera singer Lesley Garrett was promoted by her record company with a "Madonna of the opera stage image"; various media outlets like Time magazine compared her with Madonna, and others dubbed her the "Madonna of the opera world".
+On the report of Opera magazine in 2001, she once confessed that she planned to "emulate Madonna Ciccone".

+In Music and Capitalism: A History of the Present (2016), author referred that various non-Western musicians decades ago attempted to fashion themselves into the next Madonna or Michael Jackson.
 In a 1993 interview with Los Angeles Times, Gloria Trevi said: "Many artists in Mexico fight to be the Latina Madonna".
 Back in 1986, Singaporean newspaper The Straits Times discussed how a number of artists in Asia were compared to Madonna, receiving a Madonna-moniker, but also explored how it helped boost their popularity.
 They described:

+According to Time magazine, one local paper even reprinted (verbatim) an interview with Madonna, replacing her name with South African artist Brenda Fassie.
+On the other hand, scholars Gregory Booth and Bradley Shope, noticed that Alisha Chinai "gained notoriety as the 'Indian Madonna'", while ethnomusicologist Bruno Nettl opined that she earned a reputation by catering to the South Asian interest in Madonna, "recasting both the image and the music of the global star in South Asian cultural terms and in the Hindi language".
 According to Mirna Abdulaal of Egyptian Streets, in the case of Egyptian singer Simone Philip Kamel "countless producers wanted to put their hands" in Kamel, noted her as a "Madonna" lookalike, and for which "Madonna Masr" later came to be one of her nicknames in the country.
-According to Time magazine, South African artist Brenda Fassie nicknamed a Madonna, one local paper even reprinted (verbatim) an interview with Madonna, replacing her name with Fassie's.
-On the other hand, scholars Gregory Booth and Bradley Shope, noticed that Alisha Chinai "gained notoriety as the 'Indian Madonna'", while ethnomusicologist Bruno Nettl opined that she earned a reputation by catering to the South Asian interest in Madonna, "recasting both the image and the music of the global star in South Asian cultural terms and in the Hindi language".